-Expanding EPS Recycling to the curbside recycling program
+Expanding EPS Recycling to Curbside Recycling Program

 EPS is the best transport material for shock absorption and thermal protection.
 The insulated EPS wine transport container protects the wine from damage and temperature fluctuations during transportation.
 While today, we have some difficulties during EPS recycling.